 The general fund is the district's primary operating fund.
-At the end of the year, total fund balance was \$24,889,228.
-Of this, \$624,132 is nonspendable, \$2,149,882 is assigned for special projects, \$2,651,403 is assigned for capital improvements, \$500,000 is assigned for insurance, \$500,000 is assigned for the mobile field appraisal application project, \$5,131,408 is assigned for the operating reserve, and \$13,332,403 is unassigned.
+At the end of the year, total fund balance was \$28,564,189.
+Of this, \$640,926 is nonspendable, \$3,028,551 is assigned for special projects, \$2,949,013 is assigned for capital improvements, \$500,000 is assigned for the mobile field appraisal application project, \$6,331,469 is assigned for the operating reserve, and \$15,114,230 is unassigned.
 As a measure of the general fund's liquidity, it may be useful to compare both unassigned fund balance and total fund balance to total fund expenditures.
-Unassigned fund balance represents 16 percent of total general fund expenditures, while total fund balance represents 30 percent of that same amount.
+Unassigned fund balance represents 18 percent of total general fund expenditures, while total fund balance represents 33 percent of that same amount.

-There was an increase in fund balance for the general fund of \$5,205,784.
-Revenues increased \$5,100,364 mainly due to an increase in assessment revenue as a result of an increase in the district's budget.
-Expenditures increased \$1,454,924 largely due to an increase in personnel costs for salary adjustments and an increase in legal expenses for appraisal review hearings.
+There was an increase in fund balance for the general fund of \$3,674,961.
+Revenues increased by \$2,272,618 mainly due to an increase in assessment revenue as a result of an increase in the district's budget.
+Expenditures increased \$3,303,441 largely due to an increase in in computer equipment, computer software, furniture, and repairs.

 Proprietary Funds - The district's internal service fund is used in the administration of the district's employee benefits self-insurance program.
 This fund is presented as a governmental activity rather than a business-type function.
-Net position increased by \$528,785 primarily as a result of an increase in charges for services.
+Net position increased by \$2,034,995 primarily as a result of an increase in charges for services and a transfer in from the general fund.